Space-Eternity-3/Space-Eternity-3/ServerReady/README.txt

 ------ Universes ------

 All universe data is stored in the "ServerUniverse" folder.
 You can change this name in the "config.json" file.
-You can copy the universe to the singleplayer "saves" folder or import any universe from it.
+You can copy the universe to the singleplayer "saves" folder (remember about changing folder's name) or import any universe from it.
 All singleplayer universes are saved into the "%appdata%\Space Eternity 3\saves\" folder on Windows.

 The player data is saved in the same format on multiplayer and on singleplayer, however file paths are different.